iBSL Level 2 Award in Deafblind Communication

 Please note "research and private study time" includes live interaction with Deafblind people to learn to use different modes of communication.

 At the end of the qualification, learners will be able to:

-*Candidates are able to choose from either of these dates the most suitable day for them.
-Once decided upon with the training centre this assessment date cannot be changed.
+- Candidates are able to choose from either of these sets of dates.
+Once decided upon with the training centre these cannot be changed.

 Why Choose us

 This course may launch you towards a rewarding and fulfilling career working for a deafblind person.
 Would you like to work in an environment of providing practical assistance to enable a person to fully access their community, or where you would be promoting their personal and social development and well-being?

 Whether you are interested in a new career, developing your existing job, or are just interested in learning more please join us on this course.

 Click here to read more about course teacher Sarah Reed

 Penny is available for a 1-1 FaceTime chat or drop in at the centre and would love to answer any questions you may have regarding the course.
 Please Contact Us to arrange this.